cheatham1/SoftwareBook/take_a_look_at_the_data.md

     -n NWORKERS,   --nWorkers NWORKERS     specifies the number of workers if multi core usage is desired (default is 4) -c CONFIGFILE, --configfile CONFIGFILE specifies the config file to be read (default is Configurations/Configuration.py)

+The available analyses are:
+  * TTbarAnalysis
+  * WAnalysis
+  * WZAnalysis
+  * ZAnalysis
+  * ZZAnalysis
+  * ZPrimeAnalysis

 The Configurations folder contains the configuration files.
 The Configuration.py file specifies how an analysis should behave.
 The preconfigured analysis is a top pair analysis called TTbarAnalaysis.
 This can be changed later if you wish to look at another analysis, or just use the -a option.
 The first portion of the configuration file defines the job and looks like this: